 A high-energy toddler program that lets them explore the world: Toddlers at Toddler World.

-Your toddler is busy exploring his new-found language and adding to his vocabulary everyday.
+Your toddler is busy exploring his new-found language and adding to his vocabulary every day.
 This is the prime age to develop your child’s socialization skills so that he becomes a good sharer, communicator, and student in the years to come.
 Toddler World gives your child a head start by allowing him to interact with nurturing teachers and peers, and by teaching him how to be a good friend, citizen, and student.

 In the dynamic environment of our toddler classrooms, your child will be motivated to explore and engage with the world around him.
-Our toddler child care approach includes a balance of child-directed and teacher-initiated opportunities, designed to instill a lifelong love of learning in your child.
+Our toddler child care approach includes a balance of child-directed and teacher-initiated opportunities, designed to instil a lifelong love of learning in your child.

 Our passionate and energetic staff provide your toddler with a consistent routine and schedule, filled with exploration and introduction to new experiences.
 Regardless of developmental stage, each day is filled with laughter, reading, building self-sufficiency, and hands-on learning.